When is summer school?

 Will I get credit for this course?

-Our courses are accepted by over 65 Jewish day schools nationwide, but make sure to check your school’s individual policy.
+Our courses are accepted by over 75 Jewish day schools and are accredited by the Western Association of Schools and Colleges (WASC).
+Please make sure to check your school’s individual policy with regards to accepting external credits.
 Upon completion, you can request a transcript from Lookstein Virtual Jewish Academy, a project of the Lookstein Center for Jewish Education of Bar-Ilan University.
 We do not currently provide college credit.

 Jeremy Spierer has worked in formal and informal Jewish education for close to two decades.
-A veteran high school and post-high school teacher of Jewish studies in day schools and summer camps, Jeremy has also taught online and has extensive experience as a teacher mentor.
-He holds a Master’s Degree in Bible and Semicha from Yeshiva University, is a graduate of the Jewish New Teacher Project, and is currently working on his PhD in Jewish Education.
-At Lookstein Virtual Jewish Academy, Jeremy is responsible for the mentorship and professional development of our instructional staff, ensuring that our teachers are employing best practices in online education, and creating an engaging and personal classroom experience for all of our students.
+A veteran high school and post-high school teacher of Jewish studies in day schools and summer camps, including at SAR High School and Yeshivah of Flatbush High School, Jeremy has also taught online and has extensive experience as a teacher mentor.
+He has Semicha, a Master’s Degree in Bible, and a Doctorate of Education from Yeshiva University, and is a graduate of the Jewish New Teacher Project.
+At Lookstein Virtual, Jeremy is responsible for the mentorship and professional development of our instructional staff.
+He ensures that our teachers are employing best practices in online education, and creating an engaging and personal classroom experience for all students.

 All students need a computer/tablet, headset with microphone, webcam, and working internet.
 Please see this document for more detailed technical specifications.